93–97 Macquarie Street, Sydney: Macquarie Street offices

 The building was a three-storey structure of red brick with freestone dressings and a basement which utilised the slope of the hill on the western side.
 A large public office occupied the ground floor together with the board room, the centre for notification of infectious diseases and offices for the head of department and his clerical assistants.
 The Analytical Branch took most of the second floor where there was also an office for the veterinary staff, while the third floor was entirely taken up by the microbiological and pathological laboratories.
 Equipped with electric motors, these were completed on 24 August 1898.
 Part of the basement was devoted to "rough work" and a crematory furnace.
 The remainder was used by the Public Vaccination Station and the Hospital Admission Depot which had direct access to the yard where ambulances waited to ferry patients to the allotted hospitals.
 Lit by gas, the new offices also enjoyed "telephonic communication".

 The building served several important roles during the first decades of the twentieth century.
 From 3 July 1913 free smallpox vaccinations were made available on a daily basis at the Hospital Admission Depot as well as at other city and suburban town halls as a measure to control the smallpox epidemic in Sydney.
 During World War I, Robert Paton, the first Director General of Public Health, and his staff established a Night Recruiting Depot at the Hospital Admission Depot.
 Between 3 August 1915 and 15 February 1916, when recruiting was limited to Victoria Barracks, this centre encouraged enlistment with an after-hours facility which proclaimed its presence with an electric sign.
 Open every night, the depot was voluntarily staffed by twelve to twenty departmental officers, including doctors from head office or one of the state hospitals.
-The Department also assisted enlistment in other practical ways, arranging for those with defective teeth to attend the Dental Clinic and offering remedial treatment for such disabilities as hernia and varicose veins.
+The department also assisted enlistment in other practical ways, arranging for those with defective teeth to attend the Dental Clinic and offering remedial treatment for such disabilities as hernia and varicose veins.
 These services ensured a high acceptance rate among those who applied there.

-Paton believed the State's public health legislation to be less advanced than that of other States.
+Paton believed the state's public health legislation to be less advanced than that of other states.
 Although hampered by staff shortages in World War I he gave priority to assisting the military authorities.
 He advocated open-air treatment for some conditions and helped to develop the Coast Hospital as an infectious diseases hospital and the Waterfall Home for Consumptives.
 Five special hospitals were opened during his term.
 With his deputy, W. G. Armstrong, he planned the campaigns against major smallpox and pneumonic influenza epidemics.
 He organised successfully against the last major smallpox epidemic from 1913 to 1916.
-His preparation for the variola epidemic of 1913 was also the basis of the State plan to meet the impact of the pandemic of influenza in 1919.
-He became the first Commissioner under the Venereal Diseases Act of 1918, and practised privately in venereology for a short time after his retirement.
+His preparation for the variola epidemic of 1913 was also the basis of the state plan to meet the impact of the pandemic of influenza in 1919.
+He became the first commissioner under the Venereal Diseases Act 1918, and practised privately in venereology for a short time after his retirement.